linux-system-roles/postgresql/README.md

 # PostgreSQL system role
 ![CI Testing](https://github.com/linux-system-roles/postgresql/workflows/tox/badge.svg)

-The PostgreSQL system installs, configures, and starts the PostgreSQL server.
+The PostgreSQL system role installs, configures, and starts the PostgreSQL server.

 The role also optimizes the database server settings to improve performance.

-The role currently works with PostgreSQL server 10 12 and 13.
+The role currently works with the PostgreSQL server 10, 12, and 13.
 ## Role Variables
 ### postgresql_verison
-You can set the version of PostgreSQL server to 10, 12, or 13.
+You can set the version of the PostgreSQL server to 10, 12, or 13.
 ```yaml
 postgresql_version: "13"
 ```
 ### postgresql_password
 Optionally, you can set a password for the `postgres` database superuser.
 By default, no password is set, and a datababase is accessible from the `postgres` system account through a UNIX socket.
-It is recommended to encrypt the password using Ansible Vault.
+It is recommended to encrypt the password by using Ansible Vault.
 ```yaml
 postgresql_password: !vault |
           $ANSIBLE_VAULT;1.2;AES256;dev